 Thermal simulations of individual slabs are now being carried out in Manchester using the FlexPDE package.
-Fig. 7 shows an example of the first results of these simulations.
+Figure 7 shows an example of the first results of these simulations.
 The models will be refined using engineering drawings of the modules provided by our French collaborators.
-Early results indicate that in the present design there will be a temperature difference of 14° C across the slab: the LAL/Orsay ASIC designers are evaluating whether this would seriously affect the electronics performance.